joemmalatesta/Joemmalatesta.com/README.md

 - Add wakemate blur to front text.
 - Section breaks hopefully at some point
 - Caps and smaller font on the navbar
+- Above blog topic add something like "Read about".
+   - Add store in there that saves which one they're clicked on.